|

 a.
 Any party

-may withdraw from a settlement prior to the expiration of the 30-day waiting
+may withdraw from a settlement before the expiration of the 30-day waiting

 b.
 The